Skip to main content

 DNS challenges complement existing protections

 The DNS challenge is an additional layer of security on top of the existing Public Suffix List (PSL) approach.
 It does not replace it.
-You still need to follow the steps described in Enable subdomains across multiple projects to share subdomains between projects.
-The DNS challenge adds organizational ownership verification on top of that process.
+If you are also sharing subdomains across multiple projects, you still need to follow the steps in Enable subdomains across multiple projects.
+The DNS challenge adds organizational ownership verification independently of that process.

 Why DNS challenges exist